Totnes (Riverside) railway station

 Totnes (Riverside) railway station, previously known as Totnes Littlehempston railway station and Littlehempston Riverside railway station, is a railway station situated in Littlehempston in the English county of Devon.
 It is the southern terminus of the South Devon Railway, a steam-operated heritage railway.
-Littlehempston station should not be confused with the Totnes main line station on the National Rail Exeter to Plymouth line, which is a 330 yd walk away.
+The station should not be confused with the Totnes main line station on the National Rail Exeter to Plymouth line, which is a 330 yd walk away.